emqx/xmeter-cloud-docs/en_US/quick_start/mqtt_test.md

    ![config-step2-msg](../_assets/config_step_2_msg.png)

-   - Input number of publishers/subscribers for some messaging modes：
+   - Input number of publishers/subscribers for some messaging modes:
       - Publish mode: no subscriber and equal number of publishers as connections set in previous step.
 No manual setting required.
       - One-to-one mode: both publishers and subscribers take half the number of connections set in previous step.
 No manual setting required.
       - Fan-out mode: fixed 1 publisher and equal number of subscribers as connections set in previous step.
 No manual setting required.